Foxton Locks and the Grand Union Canal Day Walk

 Because the flight of locks were so narrow, it created something of a bottleneck, and eventually in 1900, a mechanical boat lift known as the Foxton Inclined Plane was built to enable boats to be transported up and down much more quickly.
 Now a Grade II listed 'building', the flight of locks at Foxton is always busy with narrowboats, but the incline plane was decommissioned after only 10 years of service and its machinery and workings sold for scrap in the 1920s.

-We will have some time to explore the locks, and the plan is to have lunch by the canal at the Foxton Locks Inn.
+We will have some time to explore the locks, and the plan is to have a pub lunch by the canal at the Foxton Locks Inn.

 After lunch we’ll make our way back to the starting point at Kibworth.

 Attending your first event with OutdoorLads might feel daunting.
 What will happen, who will be there, and what can you expect?

 We know that new members in particular like to know in advance more about what an OutdoorLads event will be like.

 If this is your first ODL event, you should check out the information designed specifically for you on the My First Event page on the ODL website.

 Although it's high summer, the weather may be unpredictable.
 Please ensure you have adequate layers to keep warm and waterproofs to keep you dry.

 Although most of the paths themselves are well-trodden and maintained, some of the paths are across open fields, which can be quite wet and muddy underfoot after rain, so you should wear decent boots and possibly gaiters too.

 Note that this is only a guide and you will need to consider the weather forecast.

 If you have any questions before the event, please contact the event leader.